- Purchase the complete Expat Arrivals Oman Guide (PDF)

 ATMs and credit cards

-The Sultanate has been known to be cash-intensive, with taxis only allowing cash transactions and a general aversion and distrust of credit cards but, like other countries, it is evolving and adapting.
+The Sultanate has been known to be cash-intensive, with taxis generally only allowing cash transactions.
+There is somewhat of an aversion and distrust of credit cards in Oman but, like other countries, it is evolving and adapting.
 To stay competitive, banking has made online purchases and transactions much easier and expats should be able to use their bank cards throughout the country.

 ATMs are widespread, and most of them will accept international cards.
 Omani bank cards can be used at any ATM, but withdrawals may be subject to fees if using a machine operated by a different bank.
 Visa and Mastercard credit cards are widely accepted; American Express and Diners Club less so.